jberkel/sms-backup-plus/README.md

 ### Usage without Gmail (IMAP)

-You don't have to use Gmail to backup your text messages - change Authentication to Plain text in "Advanced Settings - IMAP server settings", then change the server address / username and password accordingly.
+You don't have to use Gmail to backup your text messages - change Authentication to "Plain text" in "Advanced Settings - IMAP server settings", then change the server address / username and password accordingly.
 Make sure to set security to "SSL (optional / trust all)" if the IMAP server you're connecting to has a self-signed certificate ("Unknown certificate" error during backup).